Milk Kefir versus Water Kefir

 Water Kefir.
 Water Kefir can be flavored using fresh or dried fruit, flavor extracts such as vanilla extract, fruit juice, or even herbs.

 Milk Kefir.
-Milk kefir can be used in place of yogurt in recipes or in cream-based salad dressings.
-It can also be drained of some of its whey to make a soft cheese.
-Milk kefir grains or starter cultures can be used to inoculate cream to make butter or a sour cream-type condiment.
-Coconut milk kefir can be made by allowing the kefir grains to culture in coconut milk.
+Milk kefir can be used in place of yogurt or buttermilk in recipes.
+It can also be strained to make a soft cheese.
+Milk kefir grains can be used to inoculate cream to make cultured butter or a sour cream-type condiment.
+Extra milk kefir grains may be used as starter culture for fermenting vegetables.
+Extra milk kefir can be used as leavening or to soak flour before baking.

 Water Kefir.
-Water kefir can be bottled up and used in place of soda pop.
-It also can be used as a base for dairy-free smoothies.
+Water kefir can be bottled and consumed in place of soda pop.
+It also can be used as a base for dairy-free smoothies or other desserts.
 A quarter-cup of water kefir can be added to 2 to 3 cups of non-dairy milk to culture it into a non-dairy kefir.
+Extra water kefir grains may be used as starter culture for fermenting vegetables.
+Extra water kefir can be used as a booster for making gluten-free sourdough starter.

 |Milk Kefir Grains|